vhalchuk/parallax-landing-page/README.md

 This repository contains a pet project for a parallax landing page built with Vite as the bundler, TailwindCSS for styling, and postCSS for transforming CSS.

-You can see a demo of the game at https://vhalchuk.github.io/parallax-landing-page/.
+You can see a demo at https://vhalchuk.github.io/parallax-landing-page/.

 ## Getting Started